hypermine-bc/training-resources/README.md

     - Transparency
     - Decentralization
     - Security
-    - No thrid party
+    - No third party
+    - Privacy
 - Types of Blockchain
+    - Public
-    - Permissionless
+    - Private
-    - Permissioned
+    - Consortium
 - Why do we need?
 - When to use a Blockchain?
 - Blockchain vs Distributed Database